Our work on safeguarding vulnerable beneficiaries

-Trustees of charities which work with children and vulnerable adults have a duty of care to their charity which will include taking the necessary steps to safeguard and take responsibility for those children and vulnerable adults.
-They must always act in their best interests and ensure they take all reasonable steps to prevent harm to them.
+The trustees of charities which work with vulnerable groups including children must always act in their best interests and ensure they take all reasonable steps to prevent harm to them.
 Trustees also have duties to manage risk and to protect the reputation and assets of their charity.

 External sources of advice and information

 We are not experts in child or adult safeguarding/ protection and cannot provide specialist advice to charities in this area.
 However, there are a wide range of other sources of information and advice available.
-Our guidance Safeguarding Children provides links to external expert advice.
+Our guidance on safeguarding children provides links to external expert advice:

-Disclosure and Barring Service: Under the provisions of the Protection of Freedoms Act 2012 the Disclosure and Barring Service (DBS) has now been established.
+Under the provisions of the Protection of Freedoms Act 2012 the Disclosure and Barring Service (DBS) has now been established.
 This new, non-departmental public body merges the services of the Independent Safeguarding Authority and the Criminal Records Bureau.
-Further information can be found on the Disclosure and Barring Service website.

-Safe Network, a partnership between the NSPCC, Children England and the Child Accident Prevention Trust, provides child safeguarding advice, information and resources to the voluntary and community sector in England.
+A partnership between the NSPCC, Children England and the Child Accident Prevention Trust, the network provides child safeguarding advice, information and resources to the voluntary and community sector in England: